 - Can you think of some examples of spiritual warfare that you have faced this school year?
 How have you handled the fights?

 - Think back on your times in God’s Word this school year.
 Now think back to your spiritual struggles.
-Could you say that when you were spending more time reading your Bible and praying that you were experiencing more joy and victory over sin?
-Then why not make a daily time with God your top priority?
+Would you say that when you were spending more time reading your Bible and praying that you were experiencing more joy and victory over sin?
+Explain.

 - Remember that Paul wrote this letter while he was a prisoner in the Roman Empire.
 When he wrote about the armor of God, he was looking at a Roman soldier for inspiration, not a knight from Northern Europe in the Middle Ages.
 So, when you see the suit of armor in the NRCA lobby, be impressed, but recognize that this was not the model used in Ephesians 6.
 That said, the Roman soldiers were fully-equipped masters of war, totally ready for the enemies they faced.
 Like them, we must be prepared to stand strong against our enemies – the world, the flesh, and the devil – each day.